containernetworking/plugins/plugins/meta/bandwidth/README.md

 The result is an `ifb` device in the host namespace redirecting to the `host-interface`, with `tc tbf` applied on the `ifb` device and the `container-interface`

 ## Network configuration reference
-* ingressRate: is the rate in Kbps at which traffic can enter an interface.
+* ingressRate: is the rate in bps at which traffic can enter an interface.
 (See http://man7.org/linux/man-pages/man8/tbf.8.html)
 * ingressBurst: is the maximum amount in Kb that tokens can be made available for instantaneously.
 (See http://man7.org/linux/man-pages/man8/tbf.8.html)
-* egressRate: is the rate in Kbps at which traffic can leave an interface.
+* egressRate: is the rate in bps at which traffic can leave an interface.
 (See http://man7.org/linux/man-pages/man8/tbf.8.html)
 * egressBurst: is the maximum amount in Kb that tokens can be made available for instantaneously.
 (See http://man7.org/linux/man-pages/man8/tbf.8.html)

 Both ingressRate and ingressBurst must be set in order to limit ingress bandwidth.
 If neither one is set, then ingress bandwidth is not limited.